 To be eligible to compete in a championship, a horse and rider combination must have competed in at least one licensed competition within the region within the current competition year.
-At the qualifying competition, the combination must have competed in the level for which they are qualifying and have successfully completed all trials and scored a combined average minimum of 58% in the Dressage and EOH trials.
+At the qualifying competition, the combination must have competed in the level for which they are qualifying and have successfully completed all trials and scored a combined average minimum of 58% in the Dressage and EOH trials and not DQ in Speed where required.